max5010cs/pythonJ/crash_course_notes.md

 used to put a value to a particular index   (1,2)  2 to index 1
 # i should be careful when using insert with coz that means insert BEFORE....
 # if i wanna insert to the end i can use len just like this len(my_list) meaning the length refers to the end argumement and insert puts after the that argument, or i can just use appen() which by default places to the end.

+# line 24
+takes a value not an argument, del my_list will delete the whole variable which then returns error

+# line 25
+takes an index

+# line 26
+takes an index
+it removes the valu in that index it can also print the value in that index if used with print

+# line 28
+*=x literally means repeat it x times